iThiemann/reos_nginx_demo_ansible/README.md

 http://(use your VM IP)

 ## Common Issues
-<u>Permission denied (publickey)</u>
+Permission denied (publickey)
 - check ansible_ssh_private_key_file path
 - check file permissions (chmod 600 ~/.ssh/id_rsa)
 - check username (azureuser vs ubuntu)

-<u>Ubuntu asks for become password</u>
+Ubuntu asks for become password
-We used passwordless sudo in Terraform images (default Ubuntu cloud images usually allow it for the created user).
+ - We used passwordless sudo in Terraform images (default Ubuntu cloud images usually allow it for the created user).
-If your image doesn’t, add this to inventory.ini
+ - If your image doesn’t, add this to inventory.ini
 ```
 ansible_become_password=YOURPASSWORD
 ```